ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 ## Fetching data from the Twitter API

 As explained in the tutorial's introduction, you will enrich the tweet's URL with the embed version, fetched using the Twitter API.
-To do so, you will, when `toPersistenceValue()` is called, fill in the value's contents property from this method, before creating the `PersistenceValue` object.
+To do so, you will fill in the value's contents property from the `toPersistenceValue()` when it is called, before creating the `PersistenceValue` object.

 First, you need a Twitter client in `Tweet\Type`.
 For convenience, one is provided in this tutorial's bundle.
 Copy the following files to your bundle's directory: